vi-lepham/skivi-ecommerce/README.md

 # Skivi Ecommerce

-A ecommerce app built with React and communicates with Firebase database.
+A ecommerce app built with React and Firebase database.

-Learned on build with Complete React Developer in 2020 course by Andrei Neagoie and Yihua Zhang.
+Expanded from the e-commerce project in the Complete React Developer in 2020 course by Andrei Neagoie and Yihua Zhang.

 ![Skivi Ecommerce landing page](https://i.ibb.co/PY6xj2x/2020-07-02-2.png)